pubnub/pubnub-mcp-server/resources/sdk_docs/unity_files.md

 Parameters:
 - Channel (string, required): Target channel.
-- File (string | byte[]): Full file path or byte array.
-If byte[], set FileName.
+- File (string | byte[]): Full path with filename, or file bytes.
+If passing bytes, set FileName.
-- Texture (Texture2D | RenderTexture): When provided, a Message with texture size/format is added automatically.
+- Texture (Texture2D | RenderTexture): Optional texture to send.
+When used, a Message with size and format is added automatically.
-- FileName (string): Override or set name when using byte[]/Texture.
+- FileName (string): Overrides default filename or required when sending bytes/texture.
-- Ttl (int): Time to store the message in channel storage.
+- Ttl (int): How long to store the message in channel storage.
 - ShouldStore (bool): Whether to store the published file message in history.
-- Message (string): Optional message sent with the file.
+- Message (string): Message to send along with the file.
-- Meta (Dictionary<string, object>): Metadata for message filtering.
+- Meta (Dictionary<string, object>): Metadata used for message filtering.
-- CustomMessageType (string): 3–50 chars, case‑sensitive alphanumeric; dashes and underscores allowed; cannot start with special characters or pn_/pn-.
+- CustomMessageType (string): 3–50 char case-sensitive label.
+Alphanumeric, dashes -, underscores _.
+Cannot start with special characters or pn_/pn-.
 Examples: text, action, poll.
-- Execute (System.Action of PNFileUploadResult): Callback.
+- Execute (System.Action<PNFileUploadResult, PNStatus>): Callback.
 - ExecuteAsync: Returns Task<PNResult<PNFileUploadResult>>.

-Deprecated parameter:
+Deprecated:
 - CipherKey: Deprecated.
 Configure the crypto module instead.
-If passed, it overrides the crypto module and uses legacy 128-bit cipher key encryption.
+If passed, it overrides the crypto module and uses legacy 128-bit encryption.

 ### Sample code

 ```
 1

 ```

 ### Response